YashAnand1/SelfNotes-November/README.md

 The daily updates or logs will be written everyday and pushed to this repository using Git.
 In case of missed updates, I will be trying to publish them the next day.

 These logs can be accessed by going through the index provided in this repository.
-For reference, these daily logs will also be attached with the daily updates mails that are sent from my side to my Team Leader.
+For reference, these daily logs can also be attached with the daily updates mails that are sent from my side to my Team Leader.